KarrieK/CIJ_CommandLine/README.md

 So I want to see what's in my desktop - to do that I have to navigate into that directory.

+*`cd` - change directory.
+This command allows us to move into a chosen directory so our command should look like this:

+`$ cd Desktop`

+Now we are in Desktop and want to look at the work we did today in class.
+We need to move into the correct folder containing our coursework.

+But are we in the correct place?
+Check with the pwd command

+If we want to move back one folder we can do so easily using `cd ..`

 ##